mskilab-org/JaBbA/README.md

 Usage: jba [options] JUNCTIONS COVERAGE
- 	JUNCTIONS can be BND style vcf, bedpe, rds of GrangesList COVERAGE is a .wig, .bw, .bedgraph, .bed., .rds of a granges, or .txt file that is coercible to a granges, use --field=FIELD argument if using specific field of a multi-column table')
+ 	JUNCTIONS can be BND style vcf, bedpe, rds of GrangesList COVERAGE is a .wig, .bw, .bedgraph, .bed., .rds of a granges, or .tsv  .csv /.txt  file that is coercible to a GRanges
+       (use --field=FIELD argument so specify which column to use if specific meta field of a multi-column table')

 Options: